What Is Polkadot and Is It a Good Investment?

 Polkadot is newer than other popular cryptocurrencies.
 Bitcoin was the first to emerge in the world of cryptocurrency.
 It offers basic abilities compared to the second-most popular cryptocurrency, ethereum, which can complete more complex tasks.

-However, there is a charge for each task with Ethereum, so the cost of more complex transactions adds up quickly.
+However, there is a charge for each task with on the Ethereum network, so the cost of more complex transactions adds up quickly.
 And Ethereum has only one “lane” for transactions, which can lead to network congestion — a situation expected to improve following a major upgrade to the blockchain.

 Polkadot is different because it offers parachains, short for parallel chains, which are series of connected blockchains.
 Polkadot is thus a “multichain” consisting of blockchains running alongside one another in a way that speeds up transactions.
 Having multiple lanes to complete transactions leaves less chance for network overload.